-- In Minecraft, pigs, sheep, cows and chicken can be found in almost any biome, from plains and forests to jungles, tundra and deserts.
+- Pigs, sheep, cows and chicken can be found in almost any biome, from plains and forests to jungles, tundra and deserts.

 - Squid can sometimes be found in small lakes and rivers.

 - Bats and spiders can be found in any dark area.